2022 Kazakh presidential election: Opinion polls

-Opinion polling in Kazakhstan may only be conducted by legal firms that are registered in accordance with the law of having at least five years of experience in conducting public surveys and had notified the Central Election Commission (CEC) of the polling firm's specialists and their experience alongside with the locations where they are conducted, and the analysis methods used.
+Opinion polling in Kazakhstan may only be conducted by legal firms that are registered in accordance with the law of having at least five years of experience in conducting public surveys and had notified the Central Election Commission (CEC) of the polling firm's specialists and their experience along with the locations where they are conducted, and the analysis methods used.
 It is prohibited for pollsters to publish opinion survey results on the internet regarding the election of candidates and political parties five days before voting begins (after 14 November 2022) as well as on election day at premises or in polling stations.

 By 10 November 2022, the CEC received notifications from seven entities to legally conduct election polling via face-to-face, phone calls, and online which were: Public Opinion Research Institute, Amanat Party Institute for Public Policy, Youth Research Centre, Institute of Democracy Scientific Research Association, Institute of Comprehensive Social Research, DAMU RG Research Group, Open Society International Institute for Regional Studies.
 The Prosecutor General's Office of Kazakhstan, ahead of the vote on 14 November, issued a warning to individuals, pollsters, and the media to abide by the law regulating election polling or otherwise they would face liability, to which the Prosecutor General's Office reported that it had issued two administrative fines towards surveyors.